discordianfish/neural-style/README.md

 We perform style reconstructions using the `conv1_1`, `conv2_1`, `conv3_1`, `conv4_1`, and `conv5_1` layers
 and content reconstructions using the `conv4_2` layer.
 As in the paper, the five style reconstruction losses have equal weights.

+## Using Docker
+You can also run neural-style in Docker.
+First you need to build the image by running `docker build -t neural-style .` in the root of this repository.
+To provide input images and access the output image, you need to bind-mount a directory.
+All you need is to install [Docker](https://docs.docker.com/engine/installation/) and run the following
+commands:

+    docker build -t neural-style .
+    docker run --rm -v /path/to/image-directory:/images neural-style \
+      -style_image /images/style.jpg -content_image /images/content.jpg -output_image /images/output.jpg